sm3777-max/advanced-calculator-app/README.md

 This project is a sophisticated command-line calculator built with Python.
 It supports a variety of arithmetic operations, features a robust REPL interface, and incorporates several software engineering best practices and design patterns.

 Key features include:
--   **Extended Arithmetic Operations:** Standard operations plus power, root, modulus, and more.
+-   **Extended Arithmetic Operations:** Standard operations plus power, root, modulus, integer division, percentage, and absolute difference.
 -   **Undo/Redo Functionality:** Manages session history using the Memento Design Pattern.
 -   **Automatic Logging & Saving:** Uses the Observer Design Pattern to log all calculations and auto-save history to a CSV file.
 -   **Dynamic Help Menu:** Employs the Decorator Design Pattern to automatically generate a help menu.